computercam/Custom-Google-Images-API/README.md

 ###
 ### What's it using?
-- Node JS for the base.
+- ExpressJS for the webserver.
 - Puppeteer for scraping.
 - Axios for XHR.